Strawberry Bubble Tea

 The syrup can be prepared ahead of time and kept in the refrigerator.
 The syrup will keep for up to 2 weeks in an airtight container.

-My secret to making the best bubble tea is to make the tapioca balls, then assemble and serve the drink while the boba are still warm.
-The warm tapioca balls have the perfectly soft, chewy texture.
-Just be sure to not use hot tapioca balls since you don’t want to burn your mouth.
+My secret to making the best bubble tea is to make the drink while the tapioca balls still hot, but not too hot.
+The very warm tapioca balls have the perfectly soft, chewy texture.
+Just be sure the tapioca balls aren’t too hot since you don’t want to burn your mouth.

 Make it extra creamy with half & half.